julistary/pandas_project/README.md

 <img width=1000 src="images/2ndh.svg">

-#### The region with more attacks is not "Latin America and the Caribbean Sea", it is Northern America
+#### The region with more attacks is not "Latin America and the Caribbean Sea", it is "Northern America"

 <img width=1000 src="images/3rdh.svg">